 - When your book is complete, if you’ve written your book using a Leanpub workflow, you can take your PDF, EPUB and MOBI files and upload them to services like Kindle Direct Publishing and Smashwords.
 They might place some restrictions on how you’re allowed to price your book and where you’re allowed to sell it, but we don’t.
 If you find that you’re not allowed to have your book up for sale on Leanpub and on another service at the same time and you think you’ll make more money on the other service, you can just “retire” your book on Leanpub.
 You’re welcome back any time if you change your mind.

 - Listen to the Leanpub Frontmatter and Backmatter podcasts to learn about other Leanpub authors and how they’ve succeeded in their self-publishing efforts, and to learn from experts in book publishing about the latest cutting-edge developments in the industry.

 - Finally, throughout the whole process, be creative using Leanpub and have fun.
 Book marketing is all about reaching out to other people.
 Do things like talk at conferences and show your book on the last slide of your presentation.
 Start a Twitter account if you don’t have on already and put a link to your book in your profile.
 There are tons of ways to reach out.

-Thanks for taking the time to read this post.
-If you’re a Leanpub author and you have some more tips you think other authors could benefit from, please let us know by emailing us at email@example.com.
+Thanks for taking the time to read this post!
+If you’re a Leanpub author and you have some of your own tips you think other Leanpub authors could benefit from, please let us know by emailing us at email@example.com.